insarlab/MintPy/docs/installation.md

 <details open>
 <p><summary>via pip [recommended]</summary></p>

-We recommend installing mintpy in the "editable" mode.
+We recommend installing MintPy in the "editable" mode.
 This mode installs the package without copying files to your interpreter directory (e.g. the <code>site-packages</code> directory), thus, one could "edit" the source code and have changes take effect immediately without having to rebuild and reinstall.

 ```bash
 python -m pip install -e ~/tools/MintPy